-Sustainability at U.Va. is multi-faceted and multi-disciplinary, and many individuals, departments, and schools across Grounds have been working together for many years to advance sustainability on Grounds and beyond.
+Sustainability at U.Va. is multi-faceted and multi-disciplinary, with individuals, departments, and schools collaborating to advance sustainability on Grounds and beyond.
 Introducing new initiatives and incorporating sustainability into existing practices requires collaboration and partnerships across the University.
-We encourage you to regularly explore the Sustainability at U.Va. website and contact us to get involved.

 For an interactive overview of U.Va.’s sustainability practices, tour the U.Va.
 Green Guide.